English

 4. Spinal Cord Injury: Trauma to the spinal cord can lead to numbness and paralysis below the level of injury.

-5. Multiple Sclerosis: Autoimmune disorder damages nerve fibres, resulting in numbness, weakness, and coordination problems in various body parts.
+5. Multiple Sclerosis: Autoimmune disorder damages nerve fibers, resulting in numbness, weakness, and coordination problems in various body parts.

 6. Vitamin Deficiency: Lack of important vitamins like B12 can lead to peripheral neuropathy, causing numbness and tingling in extremities.